NFB Pause with Moïse Marcoux-Chabot

 “I like the idea of doing a sort of behind-the-scenes graphic novel that would let me communicate my thought process on the subject, give some context to choices we made, and explain my approach.”

-As you await the release of Ramaillages, keep an eye on his blog (in French) to find out more.
+As you await the release of Gatherings, keep an eye on his blog (in French) to find out more.